59th Annual Missouri Whitewater Championships (MWC)

 If you are interested in volunteering, please Apply

 This event is organized solely by a large volunteer staff of about one hundred people.
-We would like to offer companies a chance to shine by donating a gear item or gift certificate that we can use to reward our volunteers after the event is over.
-If you or someone you know may be interested, please download our donations request letter.
+We would like to offer companies a chance to shine by sponsoring or donating gear items or gift certificates that we can use to reward our volunteers after the event is over.
+If you or someone you know may be interested, please download our sponsorship/donations request letter.

 Additional Information